lock3/wg21/p2258/paper.md

 ## Unary single splice

 There's not strict requirement for splice notation to be bracketed.
-The design in P2237 prefers brackets for its visual appeal, but we could easily choose do this with a unary operator, replacing the suggested `[<x>]` notation with with, say, `%x`.
+The design in P2237 prefers brackets for its visual appeal, but we could easily choose to do this with a unary operator, replacing the suggested `[<x>]` notation with, say, `%x`.

 As above, without qualification any splice is an expression: